nationalarchives/design-system/src/styles/colours/index.md

 ### Light theme

-A light theme can be used with `tna-template--light-theme`.
+The light theme is the default that comes with using `tna-template`.

 {{ example({ group: "styles", item: "colours", example: "theme-light", html: false, nunjucks: false, size: "29_75rem", noPadding: true }) }}

 ### Dark theme

-A dark theme can be used with `tna-template--dark-theme`.
+A dark theme can be used by adding the `tna-template--dark-theme` class.

 {{ example({ group: "styles", item: "colours", example: "theme-dark", html: false, nunjucks: false, size: "29_75rem", noPadding: true }) }}